waelhammoudeh/overpass-4-slackware/Guide/README-TOOLS.md

 To see those details you work with small area (bounding box).
 Small as few square street blocks, in yards or meters about 200 - 500 maximum.
-Downloading small area enables you to zoom in to the object you are interested in, clicking on the object you can view its tags their values.
+Downloading small area enables you to zoom in to the object you are interested in, clicking on the object you can view its tags and their values.
 Knowing those tags will help you construct better overpass query.

 Another great function from JOSM is copying bounds for selected bounding box.
 Under the download function the following tabs are available: